httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Parsers MUST support Tokens with at least 512 characters.

-Note that a Structured Header Token allows the characters as the "token" ABNF rule defined in {{?RFC7230}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.
+Note that Token allows the characters as the "token" ABNF rule defined in {{?RFC7230}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.

 ### Byte Sequences {#binary}

-Byte Sequences can be conveyed in Structured Headers.
+Byte Sequences can be conveyed in Structured Fields.

 The ABNF for a Byte Sequence is: